sharpist/ApplicationsArchitecture/CleanArchitecture/README.md

 ###### Make sure you are running on the latest [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) (SDK 6.0.100 and above only)
 ###### [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (v17.0+)

-### Features included:

-* Minimal-API
-* Native **CQRS** & **Mediator** patterns with commands/queries without MediatR or equivalent libraries with very weak abstraction and limited features similar to those that don't subdivide processing pipelines into commands and queries necessary for specific aspects:
-  * Audit logging for commands only
-  * Caching for queries only
-  * Configuring unit of work to read-only behavior for queries only and, conversely, to write-only behavior for commands only
-* Improving **CQRS**:
-  * Batch registration in DI container for generic interface implementations
-* DTO models mapping
-* Fluent validation
-* Caching
-* Logging
-* Exception handling

 ### Show your support: